robflaherty/riveted/readme.md

 There's also a blog post with information on [how to use the Google Analytics data that Riveted provides](https://medium.com/google-analytics/84d9981920da).

 ## WordPress Plugin
 Riveted is also available as a [WordPress plugin](http://wordpress.org/plugins/riveted/).
+Note that some of the more recent Riveted options are not available in the WP plugin.

 1. Upload the `wp-plugin/riveted` directory into the `/wp-content/plugins/` directory on your server.
 2. Activate the plugin through the 'Plugins' menu in WordPress.